-The Company entered into a new agreement to sublease one of its office spaces beginning on December 1, 2020 through January 31, 2023 for approximately \$84,000 per annum.
-The right-of-use asset related to the office was derecognized and a net investment in sublease was set up resulting in a loss on equipment disposal of \$25,114 (Note 7).
-As at December 31, 2020 the net investment in sublease was made up of the following:
+The Company entered into a new agreement to sublease one of its office spaces beginning on December 1, 2020 through January 31, 2023 for approximately \$157,000 per annum including the base rent, property tax and operating expenses.
+The right-of-use asset related to the office was derecognized and a net investment in sublease was set up.